DawidCislo/Alternate-KiCad-Library/README.md

 # File description

-"Footprints" folder contains AKL footprint libraries "Symbols" folder contains AKL symbol libraries "Alternate KiCAD Library User Manual.pdf" is a comprehensive guide with detailed description of each added library.
+"Footprints" folder contains AKL footprint libraries.

+"Symbols" folder contains AKL symbol libraries.

+"Alternate KiCAD Library User Manual.pdf" is a comprehensive guide with detailed description of each added library.

-"KiCAD Files" folder contains original licence and readme files from the first-pary KiCAD library "Sources" Contains catalogs and datasheets that are no longer widely accesible that were used for reference "PCM_Releases" folder contains slimmed down and compressed package used by KiCAD's content manager
+"KiCAD Files" folder contains original licence and readme files from the first-pary KiCAD library.

+"Sources" Contains catalogs and datasheets that are no longer widely accesible that were used for reference.

+"PCM_Releases" folder contains slimmed down and compressed package used by KiCAD's content manager.

 License:

 Alternate KiCad Library by Dawid Cisło is a derivative of KiCad Library made by KiCad community (see: KiCad library GitLab: https://gitlab.com/kicad/libraries), used under Creative Commons CC-BY-SA 4.0 License (https://creativecommons.org/licenses/by-sa/4.0/legalcode), with the following
 exception: